DiasReviews99/Volna-Resources/README.md

-# Volna-Resources
-This Repository was created to store "Volna" files
+This place is intended for storing scripts, kernels, images, etc. for "Volna"